 - IoT: a wireless network connected with sensors/devices; billions of devices, including smartphones and PCs, are already connected to the internet

 - Telecommunications networks with higher capacity and faster speeds (i.e. 5G wireless systems)

 - Highly capable computing power able to process huge amounts of data

 - AI training (learning a new capability from existing data)

-Although we are still at an early stage, AI development is under way at a pace beyond our imagination, thanks to a leap in computing power and software development.
-The AI-related hardware system performance per cost has become approximately 10 times better in 2017F than in 2014, thanks to the adoption of GPU (parallel computing).
-Additionally, we are well aware that next-generation 5G speeds (to be commercialized 2019) should be 10 times faster than the current 4G.
+Many of these developments are on the way, thanks to a leap in computing power and software development.
+AI-related hardware system performance per cost was approximately 10 times greater in 2017 than in 2014, thanks to the adoption of graphics processing unit (or parallel) computing, for example.
+Meanwhile, commercialization of 5G in 2019 will deliver speeds 10 times faster than 4G.

-4. M&A and strategic partnership
+4. M&A and strategic partnerships

-8. China’s accelerated uptake to electrification and battery electric vehicle (BEV)
+8. China’s accelerated uptake of electric vehicles

 Our report also assesses the likely winners and losers of 4IR.
 Many of the big changes likely to result from 4IR will benefit US tech names but some Asian tech names should benefit directly or indirectly from this mega trend.